Telephone Consumer Protection Act of 1991: Major court cases

 In September 2020, the Eastern District of Texas found a single missed call using a localized number was enough trigger Article III standing under TCPA.
 The court reasoned, "At issue in this case is a missed call, not a single, unsolicited text message.
 It only takes one glance at a text message to recognize it is for an extended warranty for a car you have never owned or a cruise you have won from a raffle you never entered.
 A missed call with a familiar area code, on the other hand, is more difficult to immediately dismiss as an automated message."

 In October 2020, the Northern District of Ohio found the TCPA was unconstitutional from 2015 through 2020 due to the "government-debt" exception, which exempted calls made to collect a debt owed or guaranteed by the United States.
 The defective provision was severed from the TCPA in 2020.
 The Ohio court reasoned the severance did not apply retroactively, so the court lacked jurisdiction over all claims from 2015 through 2020.

 In December 2020, the District Court for the Southern District of Ohio found that a consumer can revoke consent to be contacted by the holder of a debt, and a third party debt collector calling on behalf of the holder can be held liable for TCPA violations even if the revoked consent was not communicated to the third party debt collector.
 Specifically the court found "[a] third party debt collection agency is liable for autodialed calls under the TCPA when the consumer has revoked his prior express consent to be called, even when that revocation has not been communicated to the debt collector or the debt collector otherwise fails to confirm the consumer has consented to calls."

-Andrew Perrong has filed at least 45 TCPA lawsuits against a wide variety of businesses, ranging from chimney sweeps and collection agencies to large businesses like Verizon and Citibank.
+Andrew Perrong, a Philadelphia attorney, has filed at least 45 TCPA lawsuits against a wide variety of businesses, ranging from chimney sweeps and collection agencies to large businesses like Verizon and Citibank.
 Perrong has demanded tens of thousands of dollars in some cases, and most of his suits are settled quickly.
 It is unknown how much money Perrong has made from his settlements.
 His first settlement occurred in 2015 while a senior at La Salle College High School.